| TYPES of BLADES|

 Traditional livestock clipper blades

 Comprise of two blades often referred to as "plates" - an upper plate (cutter) and a lower plate. (comb) The upper plate or cutter is the one, which moves and effectively does the cutting.
-Clipper motors drive the cutter at various speeds referred to as "cutting strokes per minute" (spm)
+Clipper motors drive the cutter at various speeds depending on their gearing.
+Referred to as "single cutting strokes per minute" (spm) or in some cases as "double cutting strokes per minute" (dpm) The cutting blade is normally driven by a crank shaft fitted with a roller or drive block.
+Detachable blades are driven by a "drive lever.
+Some machines have a drive carrier and yoke system.

 Cutter blades on some types of machines (Aesculap/Heiniger/Liscop/Stewart Oster clippers) may be positioned upon twin pointed cones on what is often referred to as the "cutter-driving carrier." (fig. 1)

-Other cutter blades (Hauptner/Liscop/Wolseley) (fig. 2) may be slid over a drive block which when the motor is switched on has a rotating movement and hence "drives" the blades.
-The lower plate or comb blade is fixed to the clipper head either by twin screws or a single control bolt with tension spring and adjusting nut.
-Some combs may have twin holes towards the back of the blade (opposite side to the teeth) and these fit over "blade lugs" which keep them secure and aligned.
+Other cutter blades (Hauptner/Liscop/Wolseley) (fig. 2) may have a vertical housing "keep" into which the drive block fits.
+When the motor is switched on the "of set" rotating movement "drives" the cutter blades.
+The lower plate or comb blade is normally fixed to the clipper head either by twin screws, or a single control bolt with tension spring and adjusting nut.
+Some comb blades have twin holes towards the back of the blade (opposite side to the teeth) and these fit over "blade lugs" which keep them secure and aligned.
+Other have a complete "opening" (as in (fig. 1) ) and may need adjustment to get the correct alignment.

-Some cutter blades have a plastic housing into which the drive block fits instead of the normal steel housing.
+Certain makes of cutter blades may have a plastic housing into which the drive block fits instead of the normal steel housing.
 (Lister/Premier) This affords less noise in the clipper head when the machine in action.
 It is most important to oil regularly in this area as if the block is allowed to run dry serious damage may result in the blade housing rendering the cutter blade useless.

-Over tensioning to force a machine to clip with blades which are becoming blunt or are already blunt is most unwise, and a bad practise which may well result in clipper damage.
-Tensioning is not really difficult, although some folk make heavy weather of it; practice is the key to success with plenty of regular work with large numbers of animals.
-Horse owners would appear to suffer the worst simply because they do not do enough clipping to become familiar with their machines.
+Over tensioning to force a machine to clip with blades which are becoming blunt or are already blunt is most unwise, and a bad practise which may well result in serious clipper damage.
+Tensioning is not really difficult, although some folk make heavy weather of it!
+Practice is the key to success with plenty of regular work using your clipper.
+Horse owners would appear to suffer the worse - simply because they do not do enough clipping to become familiar with their machines.

 Narrow type blades: